-In 2012, the Township's labor force included 988 persons.
-The largest occupation for Weesaw Township residents was production, transportation and material moving occupations (28%) followed by management, business, science and arts at 23%.
+In 2021, the Township's labor force included 815 persons.
+The largest occupation for Weesaw Township residents was sales and office occupations followed by production (22%), transportation and material moving occupations at 21%.

-For employment in Weesaw Township, 26% are in manufacturing according to the US Census 2012 American Community Survey.
-At the time of the 2000 U.S. Census less than a third (28%) of the Township's labor force was employed in the manufacturing sector compared to 38% in 1990.
-The second leading occupation in the township is construction at 13%.
+For employment in Weesaw Township, 20.3% are in manufacturing according to the US Census 2021 American Community Survey.
+At the time of the 2020 U.S. Census less than a third (26%) of the Township's labor force was employed in the manufacturing sector compared to 38% in 1990.
+The second leading occupation in the township is educational services, health care, and social assistance at 19.6%.

-Vickers Engineering is one of largest employer located in Weesaw Township.
-With the large proportion of Township residents employed in the manufacturing sector and the relatively high mean travel time to work (26.3 minutes), one may conclude that many of the Township's residents are commuting outside the Township.
-Some of the largest employers in the Berrien County are located in the cities of St. Joseph and Benton Harbor.
+With the large proportion of Township residents employed in the manufacturing sector and the relatively high mean travel time to work (24.9 minutes), one may conclude that many of the Township's residents are commuting outside the Township.
+Some of the largest employers in the Berrien County are located in the cities of St. Joseph, Benton Harbor and Niles.
 These include Whirlpool Corporation, Leco Corporation, Modineer Company, Lake Michigan College, Lakeland Regional Health Systems and Berrien County Government.
 Other area large employers include Four Winds Casino in New Buffalo and Indiana Michigan Power in Bridgman.